As the second biggest city in the UK, Birmingham

 1. Your Travel Documentation

-Besides passport with at least six-month validity, you may check with the UK embassy in your country whether you may require a visa to visit the UK.
+Besides a passport with at least six-month validity, you may check with the UK embassy in your country whether you may require a visa to visit the UK.
 UK tourist visas are required for passport holders of some countries.
 In this regard, some Commonwealth countries like Singapore or Malaysia have the convenience of being able to visit the UK without requiring a tourist visa, while other Commonwealth countries may need a visa, as well as other southeast Asian countries apart from the two abovementioned countries.
-Should you need one, the UK tourist visa will need to be applied at a local office of the international agency appointed by the UK government, VFS Global, which handles all visa application to the UK.
-Check their website for all the documents required for application; you may need to book your return flight to the UK and show proof of funds as part of the document required.
+Should you need one, the UK tourist visa will need to be applied at a local office of the international agency appointed by the UK government, VFS Global, which handles all visa applications to the UK.
+Check their website for all the documents required for the application; you may need to book your return flight to the UK and show proof of funds as part of the document required.
 Make sure you apply for the UK tourist visa well ahead of your planned visit, to allow for the visa processing time, which can take about 10-15 working days.
+Make sure to check the requirements for visiting Birmingham that are applied by your country before planning.

 In this regard, it will be beneficial for you to plan your trip 3-5 months ahead as this will help you get the best deal on airfare and accommodation rate.
 Many airlines offer cheap airfare packages for a trip well ahead in the future so this will help you with getting the most out of your budget.
 Similarly, you can make substantial savings in accommodation costs if you book well ahead.
 You could choose to stay at a hotel